varunrau/Quick-Query/README.md

 Quick-Query
 ===========

 A simple OS X service to query Wolfram Alpha.
-When you right click on some text and hit 'Wolfram Alpha,' the text will be replaced with the output of a Wolfram Alpha query?
+When you right click on some text and hit 'Wolfram Alpha,' the text will be replaced with the output of a Wolfram Alpha query.

 ![Example](https://raw.github.com/varunrau/Quick-Query/master/wolfram_screencap.png)